howtographql/howtographql/content/frontend/react-relay/7-subscriptions.md

 The subscriptions chapter for this tutorial is coming soon!

-Follow [How To GraphQL](https://twitter.com/howtographql) on Twitter to stay up-to-date about all new content that's added to the site.
+[Follow us on Twitter](https://twitter.com/graphcool) to stay up-to-date about all new content that's added to the site.